discrete-notes/discrete-notes.github.io/_posts/2022-03-12-secretary-techniques.md

 optimality, which consists in proving that one can restrict attention to a specific set of algorithms, would not work with the sampling extension.

-Thus we proved that the algorithm was indeed optimal, following a completely different paths: we showed an upper bound on the optimal performance, and that bound happened to match the performance of the threshold algorithm.
+We proved that the algorithm was indeed optimal, following a completely different paths: we showed an upper bound on the optimal performance, and that bound happened to match the performance of the threshold algorithm.

-I will now list a few ideas of this impossibility proof.
+I will now list a few ideas of this upper proof.

 ## Playing with parameters